-What this does is avoids any dog who enjoys backing out of their collars to get loose.
+What does this do?
+It hinders a dogs ability to back out of their collars to get loose.
 It is also sometimes used as a corrective tool when training your dog to walk nicely.
-Think of it as an added failsafe that gives you more control as you explore the world together.
+Think of it as an added fail safe that gives you more control as you explore the world together.

-This is a very outdated, cruel, and ineffective way of walking training your dog.
+Choke chains are a very outdated, cruel, and ineffective way of training your dog to walk.
 The answer to a pulling dog is not to strangle them.
 A martingale collar is a gentler, kinder alternative that still gives you the control you are looking for.

 Martingales are often advertised to be made for sighthounds.
 We’re talking the slinky headed breeds out there.
-Greyhounds, whippets, salukis, afghans all fit this description.
-The reason martingales are used so often with these breeds is because these cheeky devils are big fans or the great escape.
+Greyhounds, Whippets, Salukis, Afghans all fit this description.
+The reason martingales are used so often with these breeds is because these cheeky devils are big fans of the great collar escape.